When my daughter started preschool, my first concern was: what the heck am I going to pack her for lunch?

 10. Pigs in a Blanket

 Grab some crescent roll dough and little smokies to make these simple pigs in a blanket.
 You can also pick them up pre-done in the freezer aisle.

-I paired these with Annie’s Cheddar Bunnies, mango, cantaloupe, and chocolate chips.
+In the first photo, I paired these with Annie’s Cheddar Bunnies, mango, cantaloupe, and chocolate chips.

 11. Summer Couscous Salad